foundry-rs/book/src/reference/forge/forge-bind.md

 &nbsp;&nbsp;&nbsp;&nbsp;An example would be if you use additional features of ethers like `ws`, `ipc`, or `rustls` and get an `ethers-providers` version mismatch.

 `--skip-build`
-&nbsp;&nbsp;&nbsp;&nbsp;Skips running forge build before generating binding.
+&nbsp;&nbsp;&nbsp;&nbsp;Skips running spark build before generating binding.
-&nbsp;&nbsp;&nbsp;&nbsp;This allows you to skip the default `forge build` step that's executed first and instead generate bindings using the already existing artifacts.
+&nbsp;&nbsp;&nbsp;&nbsp;This allows you to skip the default `spark build` step that's executed first and instead generate bindings using the already existing artifacts.

 `--select-all`
 &nbsp;&nbsp;&nbsp;&nbsp;By default all contracts ending with `Test` or `Script` are excluded.
 This will explicitly generate bindings for all contracts.
 Conflicts with `--select` and `--skip`.